-Over the past several months the UK and the whole of the world have been impacted and continue to be impacted by COVID19.
-Businesses everywhere have been forced into difficult positions and had to adapt incredibly quickly as remote working became the new norm.
+Over the past several months, the UK and the whole of the world have been continually impacted by COVID-19.
+Businesses everywhere have been forced into difficult positions and to adapt incredibly quickly as remote working became the new norm.

-Essential services and workers having to take on additional safety measures and continuing to work incredibly hard and provide amazing service despite COVID19.
-Of course, well deserved praise for essential workers has been given, especially for our NHS and local councils who formed a united front to help protect the UK from COVID19 and treat those in need.
+Essential services and workers have taken on additional safety measures and continue to provide amazing service despite COVID-19.
+Of course, well deserved praise for essential workers has been given.
+Our NHS and local councils have formed a united front to help protect the UK from COVID-19 and treat those in need.

-The NHS has done and continues to do an incredible job and all of their suppliers are proud to have supported the NHS especially during the pandemic.
-However, suppliers were also forced to adapt, having to figure out the best way to continue to support their clients without compromising on service.
+The NHS has done and continues to do an incredible job.
+All of their suppliers are proud to have supported the NHS especially during the pandemic.
+However, suppliers were also forced to adapt.
+NHS suppliers had to figure out the best way to continue to support their clients without compromising on service.

-DA Languages is one of the biggest providers of Face to Face interpreting to the public sector including the NHS.
+DA Languages is one of the biggest providers of face-to-face interpreting to the public sector including the NHS.
 We currently support over 70 NHS Trusts with language services.
 As many practices, hospitals and GPs were forced to find alternative solutions so that patients could still access the care and support they needed.
-First of all, making sure that patients understand what is happening in the face of the pandemic was a key priority, making sure that all patients including non-English speaks and Deaf/Hard of Hearing patients were aware of the changes that the NHS were having to make.
+Making sure that patients understand what is happening in the face of the pandemic was a key priority.
+It was key that all patients, including non-English speakers and Deaf/Hard of Hearing patients, were aware of the changes that the NHS were having to make.

-DA Languages translation team worked around the clock to make sure that all COVID19 materials were completed efficiently without compromising on our incredibly high quality.
-Supporting our clients on best practice for translation and understanding not only made sure that patients and end-users were receiving the correct information but also helping to reduce the number of calls to 111 and other helplines by translating FAQs and websites to help non-English speakers find what they need as quickly as possible.
+DA Languages’ translation team worked around the clock so that all COVID-19 materials were completed efficiently with high quality.
+We supported our clients on best practice for translation.
+Also, we helped them make sure that patients and end-users were receiving the correct information.
+It also helped to reduce the number of calls to 111 by translating FAQs and websites so that non-English speakers found what they need as quickly as possible.

-Overall, DA Languages has successfully provided and innovated our remote service offering to incorporate the needs of our clients and help everyone no matter their language access the information and service they require.
-While we are slowly starting to see a rise in Face to Face interpreting and expect it to return to higher levels as the lockdown is lessened and COVID19 cases lower, we are proud of our remote services and how they have remained robust and adaptive for our clients throughout the pandemic.
+We are slowly starting to see a rise in face-to-face interpreting.
+We expect it to return to higher levels as the lockdown is lessened and COVID-19 cases lower.
+However, we are proud of our remote services and how they have remained robust and adaptive for our clients throughout the pandemic.

-If you are interested in any of our language services don’t hesitate to get in touch and we’ll be more than happy to help.
+If you are interested in any of our language services don’t hesitate to get in touch.
+We’ll be more than happy to help your needs.